 - Occasional visits to a barber shop or beauty parlor

-Your doctor will create a plan of care along with you and the home health provider.
+Your doctor will create a care plan with you and the home health provider.
 The frequency of visits adapts to your needs over time.
+For example, you may receive the following: